 STEP 2 - Selection

-Selection of applicants is based upon the completion of admission requirements and the date of application.
-If your application is incomplete, you will not be considered for admission.
+• Selection of students is based upon the completion of admission requirements and date of application.
+The first-come, first-served process ensures program admission practices provide equal opportunity to all applicants.

 STEP 3 - Respond to Provisional Admission Letter